halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 # Graph Sampling Quality Prediction

-This repository includes the code and data for the **Graph Sampling Quality Prediction**, a machine learning (ML) based method for predicting quality and performance of different graph sampling algorithms of three categories (node-based, edge-based and traversal).
+This repository includes the code and data for the **Graph Sampling Quality Prediction**, a machine learning (ML) based method for predicting the quality and performance of different graph sampling algorithms of three categories (node-based, edge-based, and traversal).

-This tutorial includes instructions for graph data preparation, processing, sampling, model training and evaluation, providing model reproducibility.
-It consists of following sections:
+This tutorial includes instructions for graph data preparation, processing, sampling, model training, and evaluation, providing model reproducibility.
+It consists of the following sections:
 1. Model description
 2. Data generation
 3. Graph feature extraction